FoveaTer: Foveated Transformer for Image Classification: Conclusion

 \section{Conclusion}

-We provided a comprehensive framework for using foveal processing on vision Transformers for the task of image classification.
-Similar to the dependence of the DeiT model on knowledge transfer, our model depends on the ensemble model to reach state-of-the-art performance.
-As a trade-off, it allows us to limit computations required to process an image by flexibly adjusting the required number of fixations, allowing larger batch sizes during training, providing robustness to adversarial attacks, and giving us a model that can allocate computational resources based on the difficulty of an image.

-Future work will work towards replacing the ensemble model with a stand-alone model of FoveaTer.
-In conclusion, we leveraged the most recent Vision Transformer architecture and combined it with ideas from the foveal vision to come up with a model which has multiple knobs in terms of the number of fixations to be made and limits on the computations done so that the end-user will have the flexibility to fine-tune depending on their needs.
+We provided a comprehensive framework for using foveal processing and fixation exploration on a Vision Transformer architecture for image classification.
+The proposed architecture introduces a way to limit computations required to process an image by flexibly adjusting the required number of fixations, providing robustness to adversarial attacks, and giving us a model that can allocate computational resources based on the difficulty of an image.
+Our ablation studies highlight the importance of peripheral processed features, how the self-attention guiding eye movements learn to inhibit revisits and results in accuracy similar to a model guided by predictions of human fixation (DeepGaze).
+We also implemented a more biologically plausible implementation with radial polar pooling and showed that pooling parameters corresponding to visual cortical areas V1 and V4 could explain human scene categorization decisions better than the Baseline non-foveated model.
+In conclusion, we leveraged the most recent Vision Transformer architecture and combined it with ideas from foveated vision to come up with a model which has multiple knobs in terms of the number of fixations to be executed and limits on the computations performed so that the end-user will have the flexibility to fine-tune depending on their needs.